smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/GetVehicleData_TRS.md

 - transfer GetVehicleData_request to HMI
 - respond with `<resultCode>` received from HMI to mobile application

 2.
-In case mobile application sends valid GetVehicleData_request to SDL
+In case mobile application sends an GetVehicleData_request

-and this request is NOT allowed by Policies
+that is NOT included (omitted) in the PolicyTable group(s) assigned to the application

 SDL must:
-respond "DISALLOWED, success:false" to mobile application
+return DISALLOWED, success:false to this mobile app

 3.
 In case mobile application sends GetVehicleData_request to SDL
-- this request is allowed by Policies for this mobile application
-- "parameters" field is empty in PolicyTable for GetVehicleData RPC

-SDL must:
-respond with "DISALLOWED, success:false", "info: Requested parameters are disallowed by Policies" to mobile application

-4.
-In case mobile application sends GetVehicleData_request to SDL
 with one and-or more allowed params and with one and-or more NOT-allowed params by Policies

 SDL must:
 - transfer GetVehicleData_request to HMI with allowed params only
 - ignore the NOT-allowed params
-- respond with "ResultCode: `<applicable-result-code>`, success: `<applicable flag>`" + "info" parameter listing the params disallowed by policies to mobile application
+- respond to mobile application transfered vehicleData values from HMI with "ResultCode: `<applicable-result-code>`, success: `<applicable flag>`" + "info" parameter listing the params disallowed by policies

-5.
+4.
-In case mobile application sends GetVehicleData_request to SDL and:
+In case mobile application sends GetVehicleData_request to SDL

-- either unknown issue happened
-- or something went wrong
+and this request is allowed by Policies for this mobile application

+and "parameters" field is **empty** in PolicyTable for GetVehicleData RPC

 SDL must:
+respond with "DISALLOWED, success:false", "info: Requested parameters are disallowed by Policies" to mobile application

+6.
+In case mobile application sends request to SDL

+and this request is allowed by Policies for this mobile app

+and "parameters" field is **omitted** at PolicyTable for this request

+SDL must:
+- transfer received request with all requested parameters as is to HMI
+- respond with `<received_resultCode_from_HMI>` to mobile app

+7. In case an application sends a request and:
+-> either unknown issue happenes
+-> or something goes wrong

+SDL must:

-respond with "GENERIC_ERROR, success:"false" to mobile application
+respond with "GENERIC_ERROR, success:"false" to mobile application.

 ## Non-Functional Requirements